doehm/survivoR/README.md

 ## Castaways

 Season and demographic information about each castaway.
-If demographic information is missing, it likely means that castaway re-entered the game at a later stage.
+Within a season the data is order by the first voted out to sole survivor indicated by order.
+When demographic information is missing, it likely means that the castaway re-entered the game at a later stage by winning the opportunity to return.
+Castaways that have played in multiple seasons will feature more than once with the age and location representing that point in time.

 ``` r
 castaways %>%